simonecorsi/termly.js/README.md

  var shell = new TermlyPrompt('#container', { commands: customCommands })
 ```
 **NB**
 The property keys names the command, that's counter intuitive and may be changed.
-The key is used as the name when generating the inner commands list, which is a decorated object but starts as the options one, so the key/value pair is CommandName/CommandObject\
+The key is used as the name when generating the inner commands list, which is a decorated object but starts as the options one, so the key/value pair is CommandName/CommandObject <br />
 *eg*: as below is the key (help) that names the command, not the name property.

 <br />